Jura in a nutshell

 The smallest wine region in France

-Jura’s wines are produced under four core appellations, including Arbois, Château Chalon, L’Etoile and Côtes du Jura.
-Unfortunately, with a series of unfortunate events, Jura’s downfall began in the 1850s with the arrival of downy mildew, followed by phylloxera.
-The railroad development also brought wines from Southern France and sidelined the demand for Jura’s wine in the north.
-Today, Jura accounts for only 0.2-0.5% of French wine production, one-tenth of what it was 170 years ago.
+Jura’s wines are produced under four core appellations; Arbois, Château Chalon, L’Etoile and Côtes du Jura.
+For centuries Jura was a renowned region for wine production.
+Its unfortunate decline began in the 1850s with the arrival of downy mildew, followed by phylloxera.
+The arrival of the Paris to Marseille railway also brought cheaper wines from Southern France to the north, further sidelining the demand for Jura’s wine.
+Today, Jura accounts for only 0.2-0.5% of French wine production, one-tenth of what it was 170 years ago!

 Limited production means limited supply!